 3. The customer-led demand for Green Purchasing

 Over the last two decades, growing concerns about ecosystem quality have led to a renewed interest in environmentalism, especially in many customer bases.
 Purchasing professionals are now rethinking purchasing strategies that have traditionally neglected environmental impacts.
 Areas now being addressed are:

 - The role of “green” purchasing in reducing and eliminating waste

 - Effects of “green” purchasing on packaging decisions

 - The effectiveness of regulatory compliance, pollution prevention, and resource recovery

 - Ethical worker policies of suppliers are beginning to impact decisions

-Whatever purchasing strategy fit your company chooses, ultimately you will seek to make cost-effective purchasing decisions from a group of efficient vendors who will deliver quality goods on time and at mutually agreeable terms.
+Regardless of which purchasing strategy is best suited to your company, the ultimate goal is to make the most cost-effective decision from a group of efficient vendors who will deliver quality goods, on time, and with mutually agreeable terms.